wingkwong/leetcode-the-hard-way/tutorials/basic-topics/kadane.md

 ---
-title: 'Kadane 2D Algorithm'
+title: 'Kadane Algorithm'
-description: 'Kadane 2D algorithm is a elegant way of finding maximum sum submatrix in a matrix using the logic of Kadane 1D algorithm'
+# TODO description: 'Kadane 2D algorithm is a elegant way of finding maximum sum submatrix in a matrix using the logic of Kadane 1D algorithm'
+description: 'Kadane algorithm finds the maximum sum subarray in an array of integers'
 hide_table_of_contents: true
 keywords:
   - leetcode
   - tutorial
-  - Kadane's 2D
+  - Kadane
   - algorithm
 ---